 - Partner with youth to implement shows, trainings, and events

 - Be an advocate for youth and youth issues

 No matter how much time you have to give – 4-H has a place for YOU.

 Volunteers are provided a quality, comprehensive training program, E.V.O.L.V.E.
-Fall, 2017, that helps you to work with and teach youth in many different interest-related areas that we call programs.
+Winter, 2017, that helps you to work with and teach youth in many different interest-related areas that we call programs.
 Topics range from new club orientation to effective group leadership.